nicholasdille/k8s-templates/app/traefik/README.md

 The deployment of traefik is located in the subdirectory `base/`.

 Multiple options are available to choose from:
-- `external-dns`: The DNS record for the load balancer served by traefik is updated from the node IP using a headless service which is deployed by `base`
+- `overlay/traefik/external-dns`: The DNS record for the load balancer served by traefik is updated from the node IP using a headless service which is deployed by `base`
-- `init-dns`: The DNS record for the load balancer served by traefik is updated by an init container using a node label containing the public IP address
+- `overlay/traefik/init-dns`: The DNS record for the load balancer served by traefik is updated by an init container using a node label containing the public IP address
-- `kind-affinity`: Forced the deployment of traefik to be scheduled in a specific node to match the port publishings in kind
+- `overlay/traefik/kind-affinity`: Forced the deployment of traefik to be scheduled in a specific node to match the port publishings in kind

 ## Usage